How to Buy a Domain Name: A Simple Guide to Get You Started

 As we mentioned earlier, people can also purchase a custom domain from a hosting company that offers domain registration services, like Hostinger.

-Since having a web hosting plan and domain name is essential to make a website, it may be more convenient to purchase and maintain them together at the same place.
+In order to make a website, it may be more convenient to buy web hosting and domain name from the same provider.

 Here at Hostinger, we offer low upfront and renewal costs for the most popular domain names and a dedicated 24/7 support team ready to assist you.